deepanshu-rawat6/App-Development-I/README.md

 ### `MongoDB`

-MongoDB service is used to store persistent data.
+MongoDB service is used to store persistent data by using bind mounts

 ## Using the application